On minimal codes arising from projective embeddings of point-line geometries: Introduction

-\begin{corollary} If $\Gamma=(\cP,\cL)$ is a point-line geometry whose geometric hyperplanes are all maximal then for \emph{any} projective embedding $\vep$ of $\Gamma$ the code $\cC(\vep(\Gamma))$ is minimal . \end{corollary}
+\begin{corollary} If $\Gamma=(\cP,\cL)$ is a point-line geometry whose geometric hyperplanes are all maximal then the code $\cC(\vep(\Gamma))$ is minimal for \emph{any} projective embedding $\vep$ of $\Gamma$. \end{corollary}

-In the second part of the paper we will examine some remarkable families of point-line geometries for which Theorem~\ref{main thm} and Corollary~\ref{main cor} hold, thus obtaining \begin{theorem} Grassmann codes, Segre codes, line polar Grassmann codes of orthogonal, symplectic, hermitian type and codes arising form the point-hyperplane geometry of a projective space are minimal codes. \end{theorem}
+In the second part of the paper we will examine some remarkable families of point-line geometries for which Theorem~\ref{main thm} and Corollary~\ref{main cor} hold, thus obtaining \begin{theorem} Grassmann codes; Segre codes; line polar Grassmann codes of orthogonal, symplectic, hermitian type; codes arising from dual polar spaces of orthogonal and symplectic type and codes arising form the point-hyperplane geometry of a projective space are all minimal codes. \end{theorem}

+\begin{remark} Projective codes can be defined as those codes whose dual has minimum distance at least $3$ or, equivalently, codes where no two columns of the generator matrix are proportional.

+Since we are interested in codes arising from projective embeddings of geometries, we assume throughout the paper that $\Omega$ is a set of $N$ distinct projective points; as such, as mentioned before, $\cC(\Omega)$ is a projective code.

+It is also possible to pose the problem of minimality in the more general context of \emph{non-degenerate} codes, i.e. codes whose generator matrix does not contain any zero column.
+In this case the set $\Omega$ must be replaced by a multi-set, thus assigning to any point a multiplicity, possibly larger than $1$.

+The study of the minimality of non-degenerate codes reduces to that of projective codes; see Theorem~\ref{ndc}.
+So, apart from the discussion in Section~\ref{nd-proj} we shall here limit our focus to projective codes and always silently assume $\Omega$ to be a set. \end{remark}